usmansidd/CC73-summer2022/Project/Phase 3/readme.md

 ## Takeaways
--> Got a better understanding of how the compilers work -> deeper understanding of how errors are caught in a compiler -> Understanding of grammars and parsing
+-> Got a better understanding of how the compilers work
+-> Deeper understanding of how errors are caught in a compiler
+-> Understanding of grammars and parsing

 ## Sample Video